pepper-craft/geo-calculation-toolkit-api-docs/detail/shortest-distance-from-a-coordinate-to-a-line.md

 ![shortest-distance-from-a-coordinate-to-a-line](./img/shortest-distance-from-a-coordinate-to-a-line.png)

-This image provides a visual explanation of how the API calculates the shortest distance from a coordinate to a single polyline.
+This image illustrates how the shortest distance is determined from a coordinate to a limited line segment.

-Points A and B represent specific locations defined by latitude and longitude, while polyline C is a straight line segment formed by exactly two geographic coordinates.
+- Coordinates A and B are input points from which the distance is measured.

-- For point A, the shortest distance to polyline C is represented by the segment from A to point D, which lies on polyline C.
+- Line segment C represents the defined reference line between two endpoints.
-- For point B, the shortest distance is the segment from B to point E, also located on polyline C.
+- Unlike perpendicular distance, the shortest distance may connect to either the perpendicular foot (if it falls within the segment) or to an endpoint (e.g., D or E) if the perpendicular foot lies outside the segment bounds.

-This API takes a single coordinate and a polyline consisting of two coordinates as input, and returns the shortest surface distance, taking the curvature of the Earth into account.
+The API returns the minimum distance between the input coordinate and the finite line segment, along with the unit of measurement.

 ---